deniskabana/react-persistent-state-hook/README.md

 )
 ```

-Function signature for better understanding - this overload is used when the optional generic state type is provided in TS:
+Function signature for better understanding - this overload is used when `initialValue` is defined:

 ```typescript
 usePersistentState<S>(